 Create a Family Communication Plan

-A family communication plan is designed to ensure that all family members are able to get in contact with each other in case of emergency.
+A family communication plan a is designed to ensure that all family members are able to get in contact with each other in case of emergency.
 Make sure that children know their first and last names, their addresses and phone numbers, and parents' email addresses.

 If children are too young to communicate, it’s a good idea to have identification tags attached to backpacks, lunchboxes, or other personal belongings that identifies the child and gives the parents' contact information.
 I.D. bracelets are a good idea for small children who are unable to communicate their parents’ contact information.